CalPolySEC/wrath-ctf-framework/README.md

 Todo
 ----
 * Statistics and visualizations of difficulty, success, challenge popularity, completion speed, etc
-* Email/deliverable of the stats and visualizations at end of ctf
+* Email/deliverable of the stats and visualizations at end of CTF
 * Time remaining til CTF end (auto-close challenges)
 * Stop Snoopin